Trump administration finalizing plan to withdraw 4,000 troops from Afghanistan - KTVZ

 “US force levels in Afghanistan remain in the mid-8,000s.
 Additional drawdowns beyond this number remain conditions-based according to the US Government’s assessment of the overall security environment and Taliban compliance with the US-Taliban agreement,” Pentagon spokesman Major Rob Lodewick, told CNN.

-The State Department and National Security Council did not reply to requests for comment.
+The National Security Council did not reply to a request for comment.

 Reduced levels will mean US likely to struggle to carry out missions

-Note: This story has been updated to include comment from the State Department.